chombo-discharge/chombo-discharge/doc/sphinx/source/TemporalDiscretization.rst

 .. _Chap:SISDC:

-SISDC
+IMEX SDC
-_____
+________
-``SISDC`` is a semi-implicit spectral deferred correction method for the `PlasmaC` equation set and is an adaptive high-order discretization with implicit diffusion.
+``imex_sdc`` is a semi-implicit spectral deferred correction method for the `PlasmaC` equation set and is an adaptive high-order discretization with implicit diffusion.
 This method integrates the advection-diffusion-reaction equations in the following way.

 Spectral deferred corrections
 *****************************